-Trips to Stravinsky, hours with Bach, premieres in America, proletarian shopping in Switzerland, compositions from Hoketus to May and from The Time to Agamemnon: life and work are one in this intimate account of a friendship.
-Keten & stompen, which aims to be a response to a powerful sense of lack, contains some of Schoenberger's most personal pages.
+Trips to Stravinsky, hours with Bach, premieres in America, proletarian shopping in Switzerland, compositions from Hoketus to May and from De Tijd to Agamemnon: life and work are united in this intimate account of a friendship.
+Keten & stompen is a response to a palpable sense of loss and contains some of Schönberger’s most personal pages.

 Composers in the crosshairs of our attention